 Her focus of consulting is generally for premium producers who own their own vineyards (rather then labels who source fruit) – often (but not always) from hillside locations in the valley.
 And her work has been highly recognized throughout the industry – in 2008 she was named Winemaker of the Year by Food and Wine Magazine and has been inducted into the Winemakers Hall of Fame through the organization, Women for Winesense.

 Celia believes in the complexities different vineyards can bring to a wine and her Cabernet Sauvignon is always a blend of fruit from multiple vineyards.
-In the case of the current vintage (2007) she sources from three premium vineyards in Oakville, Rutherford and from Pritchard Hill.
+For years she has created her Corra Cabernet Sauvignon from premium vineyards in Oakville, Rutherford and from Pritchard Hill.
 Celia works with only sustainable farmed vineyards.

 After trying to decide on a name for the wine and looking at the nomenclature of overused Roman Gods for wine names she looked at her own heritage.
 Being Irish on both her mother and fathers side she found the name Corra, a Celtic goddess of both prophecy and harvest.
 This is a name that fits well in the wine industry – prophecy – always working in the moment yet with one eye on the future, always looking ahead so to speak.